openui/open-ui/README.md

 addressing them with new modern variants that address the needs of web developers.
 As the pattern to bringing a new control to the platform becomes more clear, I'll continue to update these steps.

+# Key pillars for a solid control that web developers will use
+In discussions, customer & partner discussions, and surveys there are a few key aspects that we must deliver in order for the native components and controls that the platform delivers to be heavily utilized.

+* They need to be customizable
+* Extensibility needs to be possible
+* Behavior hook or adjustments needs to be possible
+* State management across component, even in a composite component, is possible
+* Expectation from developers that it "just works" (<-- we need to bring the magic back, even if built on primitives)
+* Accessibilty, focus and other foundational items work as expected

 # Controls to standardize (initial thinking)
 * `<dropdown>` (modern replacement for select)
 * `<file>` (modern replacement for input type="file")